-The key and lock program, including the creation, distribution, and tracking of mecahnical keys, is the maintained by Public Safety.
+The key and lock program, including the creation, distribution, and tracking of mechanical keys, is maintained by Public Safety.
 Requests for key duplication or lock replacement/maintenance should be submitted through Physical Plant's work order system.
 More information can be obtained by contacting Lance Finamore at 617-747-2587 or firstname.lastname@example.org

 The Public Safety Department will, upon request, open doors for members of the community who have legitimate use of the area.
 The person making the request must have a valid Berklee ID card and be present at the time of the unlock.
 Requests can be made in person to any Public Safety officer or by calling the Control Center at 617-747-2682.

 Public Safety maintains the lost and found program for the college and will attempt to return any items to their owners.
-Items can be turned over to any Public Safety officer, and the items are securely stored inside the Control Center (basement of 155 Mass Ave.) which operates 24/7 (phone 617-747-2682).
+Items can be turned over to any Public Safety officer, and the items are securely stored inside the Control Center (basement of 155 Massachusetts Avenue), which operates 24/7 (the phone number is 617-747-2682).
 Public Safety maintains the right to remove items from storage that are of low value or have not been claimed.
 If you have any general questions regarding the program, please contact Joanne Markis at 617-747-2707 or email@example.com.

-In an effort to keep in immediate touch with the college community, the Chief wants to regularly meet with students, one on one (chief’s treat).
+In an effort to keep in immediate touch with the college community, the chief wants to regularly meet with students, one-on-one (the chief’s treat).
 The only catch is that students need to have one suggestion for how the Berklee Public Safety Department can improve its policing, crime prevention initiatives, activities, services, programs, or any other facet of the department.

 Any student may request lunch with the chief.
-If you are interested, simply send an email to firstname.lastname@example.org and send the following information:
+If you are interested, send an email to email@example.com with the following information:

 - Your name